dmakvh/eureka/Eureka-at-a-glance.md

 ## Non-java services and clients

-For services that are non-java based, you have a choice of implementing the client part of eureka in the language of the service or you can run a "side kick" which is essentially a java application with an embedded eureka client that handles the registrations and heartbeats.
+For services that are non-java based, you have a choice of implementing the client part of eureka in the language of the service or you can run a "side car" which is essentially a java application with an embedded eureka client that handles the registrations and heartbeats.
 REST based endpoints are also exposed for all operations that are supported by the Eureka client.
 Non-java clients can use the REST end points to query for information about other services.

 ## Configurability